fourieraudio/docs/docs/rewind/configuration-pane.md

 * The amount of Time Travel you want Rewind to make available.
 * Which channels on the IO device you want the output to be mapped to.

+If the default IO is selected, the system will try to use the default devices (configured in macOS *System Preferences*), creating an aggregate device if necessary.
+Therefore both the default input and output devices must run at the same sample rate or Rewind will fail to start.

 Rewind will not let you configure it such that there is less than 4 GiB of RAM available for your system to perform background operations.
 The amount of RAM consumed by Rewind in the currently selected configuration is shown by the RAM Consumption slider.